 - Use music.
 Music encourages your child to pronounce words and practice putting sentences together.
 Songs also help children remember things…I still can’t put things in alphabetical order without singing my A B C’s! 🙂

 - Don’t worry but refer early.
-There is a wide range of normal with speech development.
-Don’t obsess and worry over your child’s development of speech.
+Your child’s brain is a sponge ready for speech development in the first 3 years.
+There is a wide range of normal with speech development, but early referral is always best.
 Every day work on providing the opportunities to allow your child’s speech to develop.
-If you have questions or concerns, the earlier you refer for evaluation, the easier most speech delays can be handled.
+If you have questions or concerns, call your pediatrician or call your state’s Early Child Development Program.

 Language Milestones from The American Speech – Language – Hearing Association